-- Assemble the team: This resource includes considerations for identifying a community team leader and team members.
-(1-page PDF) - Invite the team: Template message to invite members to your community team.
-(2-page Word template) - Initial community team meeting discussion guide: Sample agenda to support team leaders in engaging community partners.
-(2-page PDF) - Mission, Vision, Goals: Establishing a shared vision, mission, and goals is ensures that everyone on the team understands the integrity commitment of the rural community-based palliative care program.
-These examples may he a helpful starting place.
+- Assemble the Team: This resource includes considerations for identifying a community team leader and team members.
+(1-page PDF) - Invite the Team: Template message to invite members to your community team.
+(2-page Word template) - Initial Community Team Meeting Discussion Guide: Sample agenda to support team leaders in engaging community partners.
+(2-page PDF) - Mission, Vision, Goals Example: Establishing a shared vision, mission, and goals ensures that everyone on the team understands the integrity commitment of the rural community-based palliative care program.
+These examples may be a helpful starting point.
 (1-page PDF) - Community Team Development Continuum: Development of palliative care services in rural communities is a journey.
-This resource provides a portrait of the progression of the team development components as community work towards implementation.
+This resource provides a portrait of the progression of the team development components as the community works towards implementation.
 (Diagram in Appendix, page 11)